kode4food/fate-lang/index.md

   select result + value
 )

+# For Expression (Lazily evaluated)
+let filteredColors = for color in colors where color != 'orange'

-# List and Object Comprehensions
+# List and Object Comprehensions materializing a For Expression
 let result = [
-  for color in colors
+  for color in filteredColors
-  where color != 'orange'
   select {color} | 'The color is %color'
 ]